mkdocstrings/griffe/docs/guide/users/recommendations/public-apis.md

 Even if a project was not designed to be used programmatically (doesn't expose a public API), it is *a certainty* that with enough popularity, it *will* be used programmatically.
 And the CLI will even more so be used programmatically if there is no API.
 Even if there is an API, sometimes it makes more sense to hook into the CLI rather than the API (cross-language integrations, wrappers, etc.).

-Therefore, we urge everyone to consider their CLI as API too.
+Therefore, we urge everyone to consider their CLI as an API too.
 We urge everyone to always design their project as library-first APIs rather than CLI-first tools.

 The first user of your CLI as API is... you.
 When you declare your project's CLI entrypoint in pyproject.toml: